Find out about our Curriculum

 Impact

-The aspiration for all pupils attending Belmont is that they achieve their potential in all aspects of their development.
+The aspiration for all pupils who attend Belmont is that they achieve their potential in all aspects of their development.
 The outcome of the curriculum ensures that pupils are prepared for their next steps in education and beyond.
-Belmont School works with further education providers to ensure the curriculum prepares them for college and the world of work.
-Each year the curriculum is monitored, reviewed and evaluated to ensure it suits the needs of the pupils.
+Belmont school works with further education providers to ensure the curriculum prepares them for college and the world of work.
+Each year the curriculum is monitored, reviewed and

 Belmont Curriculum Booklet